 What KLC offers: Unique and fun projects that are designed to teach technical skills & problem solving methods developed by Jim.
 These popular hands-on projects develop your abilities and demonstrate how to use & apply the basic principles.
-Electrical and mechanical projects are available for all skill levels, beginner to advanced.
-This is a serious but fun way to teach common sense, logical thinking and creativity.
-The hands-on class projects develop an understanding of scientific principles and methods used to design something original or new.
-Engineers that understand these principles can apply them to create, invent and design new concepts.
-The rest can only modify what others have done (and Google for ideas) because they have knowledge but lack understanding.
+Both Electrical and mechanical projects are available for all skill levels, beginner to advanced.
+This is a serious but fun way to teach common sense, logical diverse thinking and creativity.
+The hands-on class projects develop an understanding of scientific principles and methods used to design something new and original.
+Engineers that understand these principles can apply them to invent and design new creative original conceptions.
+The rest can only modify what others have done (ie: use Google for ideas) because they have knowledge but lack understanding.
 I try to present all this in a way that's easy to understand and fun to do.
 We build cool projects that help you remember these things and the bonus is you get to keep the projects.

 Back To Top